hyllbd/Efficient_Graph_Similarity_Computation/README.md

 # Efficient Graph Similarity Computation with More Expressive Power (L45 Project)

-This repo contains the source code and dataset for our L45 mini project:
+This repo contains the source code and dataset for our L45 mini project.

+Authors: Wenzhao Li (wl301@cam.ac.uk) and Zejian Li (zl525@cam.ac.uk)

 ## Abstract